Classifying Memorial's Data

 In each case, where data is entrusted to ITS, the unit-specific policy requires that the data steward (i.e. the business unit responsible for the definition and collection of the data) works with ITS as custodian to classify the data as:

 - Highly Sensitive

 For guidelines on classifying data and examples, click here.

 ITS will then build the appropriate protections and safeguards necessary for the data.
 The unit-specific policy also defines the various roles associated with Data Classification which are:

 - Data Owner

 - Data Custodian

-As part of C&C’s systems and operations processes (SDLC & OPM) a Chart of Authorities (COA) is developed to ensure that all roles and responsibilities are assigned and clear.
+As part of ITS' systems and operations processes (SDLC & OPM) a Chart of Authorities (COA) is developed to ensure that all roles and responsibilities are assigned and clear.
 For a more detailed definition of the various roles, please click here.

 The full, unit-specific policy can be found here (.pdf).